 078 101 95227

 I offer a confidential place where you can be free to bring what matters to you.
-With eighteen years' practice in the NHS and privately, to help you find your way.
+With eighteen years' practice in the NHS, to help you find your way.
 Let's start by asking:

 Why would you come for therapy?
 When we’d say, for example, it is for anxiety, depression and its opposite, for expectations, loss, issues with relationships or self esteem, we try to get across how we feel.
 But in the privacy of our own thoughts, what we do really feel tends to be more complicated, and individual.

 I'll work with you to explore your personal 'Why' and what you make of it with the different aspects of your life.
 Each approach is tailored to your individual needs - not a formula.